djfordz/lanot_attachments/README.md

 I suggest upgrading to latest version before patching.

-Lanot Attachments moves a static function from Model/Attachments called `function getBasePath` and `function getBaseTmpPath` from the model to `Helper/Config.php` if you have not upgraded your version of Lanot Attachments, you will have to copy these functions to the Helper `Config.php` and remove the static reference when copying but keep the static function in the Model as well.
+If you have not upgraded your version of Lanot Attachments, you will have to add these functions to `Helper/Config.php` for this fix to work on older versions of Lanot Attachments.

 ~~~
 /**